THIOCOLCHICOSIDE+ACECLOFENAC

 FAQs

 THIOCOLCHICOSIDE+ACECLOFENAC contains Thiocolchicoside and Aceclofenac.
-Thiocolchicoside is a muscle relaxant that works on the centres of spinal cord and brain.
-This helps relieve muscle stiffness and improves muscle movements, thereby relieves pain due to muscle spasms.
-Aceclofenac is a non-steroidal anti-inflammatory drug (pain killer) that works by blocking the action of cyclo-oxygenase (COX) enzyme in the body involved in the production of certain chemical substances such as prostaglandins that cause pain and swelling.
+Thiocolchicoside is a muscle relaxant that works on the centres of the spinal cord and brain.
+This helps relieve muscle stiffness and improves muscle movements, thereby relieving pain due to muscle spasms.
+Aceclofenac is a non-steroidal anti-inflammatory drug (pain killer) that works by blocking the action of cyclo-oxygenase (COX) enzyme in the body involved in the production of certain chemical substances, such as prostaglandins, that cause pain and swelling.

-THIOCOLCHICOSIDE+ACECLOFENAC may affect sperm cells and thereby causes problems with male fertility.
+THIOCOLCHICOSIDE+ACECLOFENAC may affect sperm cells and thereby cause problems with male fertility.
 Therefore, please consult your doctor before taking THIOCOLCHICOSIDE+ACECLOFENAC if you are planning to become a father.

 THIOCOLCHICOSIDE+ACECLOFENAC may cause diarrhoea as a side effect.
 It is not necessary for everyone taking THIOCOLCHICOSIDE+ACECLOFENAC to experience this side effect.
 However, if the condition persists or worsens, please consult a doctor.